Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/register-delegate.md

     If you want to change the name, you will need to generate a new block verifier key pair and register again — but you will lose your previous delegate stats.

-!!! info
-    Shared delegates should pre-fund their wallet to ensure early reward payouts.
-It is recommended to keep approximately **500k–1M XCASH** in the delegate wallet before rewards begin.

-First, stop the wallet service (if it is currently running in the background):
+First, stop the wallet service (The XCash-Labs programs should be up and running in the background):

 ```bash
 systemctl stop xcash-rpc-wallet